U.S. Sales Tax, Nexus, and Multi-State Compliance - Simplified by Antravia

 State Registrations

-We register your travel business or hotel in any required states, set up online portals, and confirm filing frequencies so you’re compliant from day one.
+We register your business in required states, establish online portals, and confirm filing obligations so compliance is in place from day one.

 Voluntary Disclosure Agreements (VDAs)

-If previous sales tax exposure is keeping you awake, we negotiate limited lookbacks and penalty relief through state voluntary disclosure programs, quietly, efficiently, and confidentially.
+Where historical exposure exists, we negotiate limited lookbacks and penalty relief through state voluntary disclosure programs, handled carefully and confidentially.

 International VAT Reclaims